EazyAlvaro/GraphsOfWrath/README.md

 (Yes i could use GitHub tickets, but i don't actually expects pull requests)

-* Improvement: color range of blue in yearly totals is currently on the dark side
 * Feature: make inherited templates out of all the shared parts of current graph templates
 * Feature: make more re-usable version of the current update*.js files
 * Testing: Behat Tests